AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   - *Graphviz* representation of all factorgraphs.
 Graphviz is a common format and tool to visualise various graph structures.
 It's based on a textual format that the Graphviz compiler `dot` uses to generate images from@graphviz.
 The `FactorGraph` structure can be introspected to query it for all its nodes an external connections.
 This information is then transpiled into a `factorgraphs.dot` file written to disk.
 If `dot` is installed on the system, it is used to compile the transpiled representation into an #acr("PNG") image.
 That can be viewed in a traditional image viewer#footnote([This was invaluable during the development to visually assure that construction of the factorgraphs was correct.]).
 See @appendix.graphviz-representation-of-factorgraphs for examples of the generated output.

   *Quantitative:*
-  #kristoffer[Is this as it should be with metrics and such?]

   - *Historical data* aswell as parameters of each robot in the running scenario.
-To make it easy to compare the effects of different parameters across different environments data is recorded for each robot.
+To make it easy to compare the effects of different parameters across different environment data is recorded for each robot.
     - A count of every message sent and received during message passing is recorded, further labelled if the message was sent across an internal or an external factorgraph edge.
     - The number of collisions a robot has had with other robots and environment obstacles.
-    - The position and linear velocity across $delta_t$ seconds is sampled and recorded with an interval of $20"Hz"$.
+    - The position and linear velocity sampled and recorded with an interval of $Delta_t$ seconds.
     - A description of the route a robot took.
 Containing the list of waypoints it has visited.
 When the robot started its route.
-And if it has finished its route.
-How long it took.
+And if it has finished its route how long it took.
+    - What planning strategy was used.
+  Hyper parameters such as the #acr("PRNG") seed used, the name of the scenario, and a copy of all settings found in `config.toml` is embedded into the output aswell.
+With this results can be reliably reproduced and compared.
-  The data is automatically exported when the scenario has finished i.e. all robots have finished their route.
-Alternatively the data can be exported from the settings UI by pressing the "metrics" button in the "Export" section.
-See @appendix.json-schema-for-exported-data for a typed schema of the entire #acr("JSON") object exported.
+#par(first-line-indent: 0pt)[The data is automatically exported when the scenario has finished i.e. all robots have finished their route.
+Alternatively a snapshot of the currently recorded state can be exported from the settings UI by pressing `F7` or clicking the "metrics" button in the "Export" section.
+See @appendix.json-schema-for-exported-data for a typed schema of the entire #acr("JSON") object exported.]

 ]